 Best Things to Do in Bialowieza

 This zoo-like animal reserve features local wildlife all in one convenient spot.
-Even the official Bialowieza Tourism website states that this may be your only opportunity to see a European wild bison.
+Even the official Bialowieza Tourism website states that the Bison Reserve may be your only opportunity to see a European bison.

 Some easy, park-like trails in Palace Park are a nice way to either begin or end your day.
 In the park, visitors can explore some late 19th and early 20th buildings that remain from the period of the Russian Tsars.
 In 1944, the beautiful Hunting Palace was burned down by the Nazis.

 Take a stroll through the city center to enjoy the Palace Park, fishing ponds, and the local Saint Theresa Catholic Church and St. Nicholas Orthodox Church.
 Pay attention to the charming wooden cabins and cottages to admire the traditional architecture.

 There are often vendors selling fresh fruits and vegetables along the main pedestrian paths.
 Consider grabbing an ice cream, coffee, or beer at a local restaurant or cafe.